PaulRivier/kiwi/README.md

 Metadata should include at least a 'title' field in the header.
 See Home.md for file format example.

+Some metadata keys are reserved by kiwi :

+* **title** : title of your page (required)
+* **id** : unique identifier, this is optional, if you don't set it kiwi will use the name of the file
+* **tags** : powerful tags (optional)
+* **lang** : language of the content, for full-text search (optional)
+* **access** : access restriction, comma separated allowed groups (optional)
+* **images-dir** : if you want to include many images in your document from one of your images subfolder, set it here, and Kiwi will look for your images links from there
+* **files-dir** : if you want to link to many files in your document from one of your files subfolder, set it here, and Kiwi will look for your files links from there

-All metadata fields have default values set in *kiwi.ini* file.
+Some metadata fields can have default values set in *kiwi.ini* file.
 You can change these default values there.
 These values are then overidden by page headers.
+These fields are :

+* title
+* tags
+* access
+* lang

 You are free to use any filename extension for your pages, as long as the format inside is metadata header + blank line + CommonMark Markdown.

 **Links format :**